ddanuj/library-books/README.md

 2. Hibernate JPA - Communication to the data layer done via JPA annotations.
 3. Spring controller - To expose APIs for CRUD operations.
 4. Spring Boot - To package and run the applicaiton in self contained Tomcat environment.

+To run this app on your system:
+1. You should have Java, Maven, MySQL installed and running.
+2. Download the application (Clone or extract).
+3. Navigate to the application directory.
+4. To build the application - mvn clean install
+5. To run the application - mvn spring-boot:run (Make sure that no process is running on port 8080 used by Tomcat)